Radheesh-kumar/Radheesh-kumar/README.md

 - 👋 Hi, I’m @Radheesh-kumar
 - 👀 I’m interested in Software Development and DEVOPS
 - 🌱 I choose JAVA for DSA
-- 💞️ I’m looking to collaborate on the projects not only on JAVA, it is in python and JAVASCRIPT too.
-- And wanted to contribute to open source
+- 💞️ I’m looking to collaborate on the projects.
+And wanted to contribute to open source
 - 📫 How to reach me
 - linkedin.com/in/radheesh-kumar-veeravelly-bb682a154